 One way to help tackle the environmental impact of your marketing events is to invest in virtual events.
 The virtual event industry is expected to rapidly become more popular in the new decade and can be a great sustainable alternative to traditional marketing events.

 Use sustainable alternatives

 There are plenty of ways to reduce the environmental impact of your events to make them more sustainable.
 Reduce travel emissions by using video conferencing whenever possible and working with local vendors and suppliers rather than importing products.
 Reduce waste by using eco-friendly materials and compostable or edible utensils for product sampling and be sure to provide plenty of recycling bins to dispose of used material in an environmentally friendly way.

 Using promotional products is still a relevant and useful marketing tool however instead of handing out the usual swag items consider making use of digital rewards to incentivise your audience.
 Niantic, the owner of Pokemon Go, used a similar tactic during their Earth Day event.
-Players were rewarded for engaging with the trash pick-up initiative with exclusive in-game rewards which resulted in thousands of players taking part across the globe.
+Players were rewarded for engaging with the rubbish removal initiative with exclusive in-game rewards which resulted in thousands of players taking part across the globe.

 Why sustainable branding matter?

 Sustainable brands are continuing to become increasingly popular, which is in part due to how consumers are changing the way they connect with brands.
 Today’s consumers are interested in connecting with brands through shared ideals and sustainability is quickly becoming one of the most important focal points for many people.

 Sustainability is a great way to make your brand differentiate itself and stand out to consumers.
 The best way to stand out from the crowd is to make a connection with your target audience and climate change is something that most people are concerned about so if your brand can demonstrate that it shares that concern then you are more likely to connect with them.